matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 Here is how the historical batch concept looks like in the DAG:

+ - `A --> B` is any point in the DAG that we want to import between.
  - `A` is the oldest-in-time message
  - `B` is the newest-in-time message
  - `batch0` is the first batch we try to import